tuscland/LeapC/README.md

 # C wrapper around the Leap Motion library

 ## Overview

 This is a work in progress, although well advanced and stable enough to be used in any application.

-The LeapC library defines a C wrapper around the C++ Leap Motion library.
+The LeapC library is a C wrapper around the C++ Leap Motion library.
 This wrapper is made so that integration with other languages is compatible, efficient, and easy to understand.
-It is written "manually" in contrast to automatically generated wrappers like SWIG, hence the readable result.
+It is written "manually" in contrast to automatically generated wrappers like SWIG, hence the readable and concise result.

-It does not cover the entire Leap Motion API, current limitations are:
+It does not cover the entire Leap Motion API, limitations are:

-- There is no distinction between `Fingers` and `Tools`, therefore only `Pointables` are not implemented yet.
+- At this moment, there is no distinction between `Fingers` and `Tools`, therefore only `Pointables` are implemented.
+- "find by id" methods are not implemented yet.
 - `Pointables` are available only through their associated `Hands` (not through their `Frame`).
-- "find by id" methods are not implemented yet.
-- Xcode project only, though it should be fairly easy to port the project to Visual Studio and the code is vanilla C.
+- Xcode project only, though it should be fairly easy to port the project to Visual Studio and the code is vanilla C, let me know if you need it.
 - Utilities from the LeapMath library are not implemented, and might never be.

-## Usage
+## Installation and Usage

 1. Clone the repository.
-2. Copy or make symbolic links from the Leap.h, LeapMath.h and libLeap.dylib files to the `./vendor/` sub-directory.
+2. Copy or make a symbolic link from your LeapSDK directory into the `./vendor/` sub-directory so that you have ./vendor/LeapSDK/ (a symlink is preferred to deal with updates to the Leap library).
-3. Open the Xcode project and relocate the libLeap.dylib shared library so Xcode can find it.
-4. Take a look at the example, it should be fairly easy to understand how to set-up the callbacks.
+3. Take a look at the example, it should be fairly easy to understand how to set-up the callbacks.

 ## Feedback and suggestions